deankoch/UYRW_data/README.md

 * [get_streamgages](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_streamgages.md)
 finds streamflow and groundwater sensor data from the USGS NWIS using `dataRetrieval`
 * [get_soils](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_soils.md)
-fetches SSURGO data from the Soil Data Mart using `FedData`
+fetches SSURGO/STATSGO2 data from the Soil Data Mart using `FedData`

 Check back for more scripts and figures as we add to this list in the coming weeks.